 He hopes that the Frankel’s in Garwood, NJ, will continue to draw the same type of customers – those who come into town to work on the bridges, construction projects, and those needing work clothes.
 He prides himself on carrying the top brands in the business – Carhartt, Timberland, Thorogood Shoes (which he loves because they are made in the USA, Union made, and employee owned), Carolina boots, and Chippewa boots.

 The women who walk into this store would definitely like the Harley Davidson boots and Justin Boots.
 Frankel’s also carries uniforms, Carhartt up to 5XL, and the most amazing selection of socks that one could dream of!
 If you do any outside work or are looking for safe and warm outdoor gear – Frankel’s is definitely your one-stop shopping with an amazing history!

 And if nothing else – step inside to experience a bit of nostalgia (he has the best collection of antiques including an old shoe-fitting fluoroscope that is completely illegal now because of the radiation exposure) and to simply chat with Marty!

 “I like retail – it’s what I do”, stated Marty.
 “My friends ask me when am I going to retire… I couldn’t imagine doing anything else.
 I mean – how many people can say their business has been open for 126 years?”

-For more information on Frankel’s at 86 North Avenue in Garwood– make sure to follow them on Facebook at Frankels Facebook , email Marty personally at MAF3924@aol.com , call them at 718-768-9788, and order off their website at https://www.frankelsny.com/.
+For more information on Frankel’s in Garwood, NJ, make sure to follow them on Facebook at Frankels Facebook , email Marty personally at MAF3924@aol.com , call them at 718-768-9788, and order off their website at https://www.frankelsny.com/.
 Marty stated that he is at the store 24/7 – but that people can stop in Monday-Saturday from 10am-7pm!